-There are five levels of pricing for the Armed Forces Bow, the highest being Champions Club at $125.
-The other levels include the upper deck for $50, or the lower level for $75 (midfield) or $60 (not midfield).
-However, the cheapest tickets and best value are the General Admission seats – these cost $25, and have first come, first served seating located in the lower end zones corners, or the 300 and 400 sections on the west side of the stadium.
+There are five levels of pricing for the Armed Forces Bow, the highest being Champions Club at $125; the other levels include the upper deck for $50 and the lower level for $60 to $75 (depending on how close you are to midfield).
+However, the cheapest tickets and best value are the general admission seats – these cost $25 and have first-come, first-served seating located in the lower end zone corners or the 300 and 400 sections on the west side of the stadium.

 Compared to other sports venues, Amon G. Carter Stadium’s concessions are reasonably priced, although it is always better to find a local restaurant in the neighborhood, and Fort Worth has plenty of options.
 Also, the Armed Forces Bowl does have nearby free parking that is within reasonable walking distance.

-Over the 15-year history of the Armed Forces Bowl, the games have been thrilling to watch, and now with a recently upgraded stadium, plus located in a wonderful city like Fort Worth, the return on investment here is very high.
+Over the 16-year history of the Armed Forces Bowl the games have been thrilling to watch, and now with a recently upgraded stadium, plus being in a wonderful city like Fort Worth, the return on investment here is very high.